Corona Arch Trail: The Corona Arch Hike In Moab Utah

-Near the halfway point of the trail, there’s an optional out-and-back detour to go see Pinto Arch, a pothole arch at the top of the canyon.
+Near the halfway point of the trail (about 1/2 mile in), there’s an optional out-and-back detour to go see Pinto Arch, a pothole arch at the top of the canyon.

 You don’t have to feel obligated to do Pinto Arch, because it’s a steady uphill climb and the arch is honestly almost identical to Bowtie Arch, which you’ll pass anyway on your way to Corona Arch.

 The main cool thing about Pinto Arch is that you can stand right under it, and see it from up close.
 That’s a bit harder to do at Bowtie Arch because of the step.

 If you decide to visit Pinto Arch, just turn at the sign and follow the little green paint marks on the slickrock for an extra 0.6 miles (one way) and about 340 feet of elevation gain.

 The final hurdle of the Corona Arch hike is a steep slickrock stairway and cable, then a ladder you have to climb.

 Dogs and kids can cross this section, but they’ll need a hand.
 The primitive stairway is pretty easy but you’ll have to grab the cable for support.

 The ladder is about 6 feet tall, and a bit more intimidating.
 The last step is a big one, so it can be awkward going up or down, but it’s not as hard as it looks.

 At this point, you can already see Bowtie Arch and Corona Arch in the distance.
 After you climb the ladder, just walk along the slickrock shelf the rest of the way to the arches.

 • Bowtie Arch